diegomarquez/side-scrolling-shooting-game/README.md

 				- Claim back all objects
 				- Remove them from the pools
 		- When a scene is loaded the pools are cleared and all the corresponding bundles call their create method

+	- Use stylesheets to put the canvas in the top corner in the examples
+		- remove the styling from game.js
+	- Fix Activity display so it appear in the lower corner of the canvas.
+It's not working propery in the editor when scrolling

 Web Site
   Update Basic instruction on how to get a project running